 Bad habits are a part of life.
-Everyone engages in at least a few bad habits; many people pick them up without even realizing it.
+Everyone engages in at least a few bad habits, and many people pick them up without even realizing it.
 And once you have a bad habit, it can be difficult to break.

-Some bad habits can be relatively harmless.
-But other bad habits can have disastrous results, particularly if they lead to a risk of injury.
-For example, there are a number of bad habits that contribute to painful conditions such as herniated discs, degenerative disc disease, osteoarthritis, and other leading causes of back and neck pain.
+Some bad habits can be relatively harmless, but other bad habits can have disastrous results, particularly if they lead to a risk of injury.
+For example, there are a number of bad habits that contribute to painful conditions such as herniated discs, degenerative disc disease, osteoarthritis and other leading causes of neck and back pain.

-The most common bad habits that can lead to back and neck pain are:
+You may be surprised by what habits could actually result in serious spinal conditions.
+The most common bad habits that can lead to neck and back pain are:

 - Poor posture

 - Lack of exercise

 - Avoiding the physician

 Habit #1: poor posture